COPA (Community Opportunity to Purchase Act): What Is It? Why Is it Important?

 On the other hand, the sale of a rental building can present an opportunity for the community, through locally-based affordable housing nonprofits, to protect the existing residents and preserve those units as permanent affordable homes.
 The City recently implemented an acquisition program which has resulted in the preservation of dozens of buildings, in many cases saving tenants from the threat of Ellis Act evictions.
 However, a clear pathway does not exist to allow nonprofits to buy those buildings, even if they have the means to match the seller's price.
 A speculator or cash buyer can get in and position quickly to out-maneuver a community entity wishing to buy the building in the tenants’ interest.
 There is a need to balance the field so the community can adequately compete without disadvantage on the open market in acquiring rental buildings when they are put up for sale.

-Supervisor Sandra Lee Fewer introduced legislation in December 2018 to establish the Community Opportunity to Purchase Act (COPA).
+In April 2019, the San Francisco Board of Supervisors passed with a unanimous vote the Community Opportunity to Purchase Act (COPA).
 COPA is an innovative policy designed to stabilize communities by preventing displacement and preserving affordable housing.
 There are several successful precedents in other cities that have accomplished something similar, most notably in Washington DC, which has had a first-right of refusal ordinance for over 30 years.
 There are also local policies in various forms like this in Chicago, Seattle and Boston.

 What would an “Opportunity to Purchase” do?